itjosephk2/project-three-python/README.md

 * As a user, I want to receive clear feedback in case I provide the wrong input.

-* As a user, I want to be able to review the data I provided and correct it if needed.

 * As a user, I want to know the remaining hp of the fighters to know where i stand in the battle after every attack

 ### Data Model